Covid 19 coronavirus: NZ research community's 'unprecedented' response

 The AMRF's executive director, Sue Brewster, similarly said a funding round would typically take around six months for her organisation to complete.

-"This process is taking three weeks," she said of the AMRF's fast-tracked, $500,000 fund the project announced this week.
+"This process is taking three weeks," she said of the AMRF's fast-tracked, $500,000 fund announced this week.

 Neither she, nor members of the foundation's board, could also think of a precedent.